pypy/pypy.org/posts/2022/12/pypy-alive.rst

 back to the interpreter, and there a big integer representation is chosen for the too big value (and then those values would be represented by pointers).

-All of this machinery is not going to be very important for the rest of the post.
+All of this machinery is not going to be too relevant for the rest of the post.
 For the post it's important to know that trace instructions operate on machine integers, and some of the operations can optionally check whether the results still fit into a machine integer.
 These trace operations are improved by